openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 ## Message 4

-message_4 SHALL be a CBOR sequence, defined as:
+message_4 is mandatory and is a CBOR sequence, defined as:

 ~~~~~~~~~~~~
 message_4 = (